MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 ---
 title: Save Outlook activities to your CRM
-description: Learn how to save your Outlook emails and meetings to your Dynamics 365 or Salesforce CRM with Sales app. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to save your Outlook emails and meetings to your Dynamics 365 or Salesforce CRM with the Sales app. ms.date: 11/20/2025 ms.topic: how-to ms.service: microsoft-sales-copilot